mindspore-lab/mindone/examples/stable_diffusion_v2/README.md

 For parallel training on multiple Ascend NPUs, please refer to the instructions below.

-1. Generate the rank table file for target Ascend server.
+1. Generate the rank table file for the target Ascend server.

     ```shell
     python tools/hccl_tools/hccl_tools.py --device_num="[0,8)"